MicrosoftDocs/learn/learn-pr/azure/extend-share-capacity-with-azure-file-sync/includes/3-check-windows-server-readiness.md

 Using PowerShell,  download the latest version of `PackageManagement` and `PowerShellGet`.
 These packages allow the installation of preview modules.
 You can then install the `Az.StorageSync` powershell module that allows the data set and system requirements to be tested and saved in a comma-separated file.

-Once installed, running `Invoke-AzStorageSyncCompatibilityCheck` with the correct parameters will do the evaluation.
+To do an evaluation, run `Invoke-AzStorageSyncCompatibilityCheck` with the correct parameters.
+For example, on your on-premises file server you can run the following types of checks:

 - Check the system and data files:

-  `Invoke-AzStorageSyncCompatibilityCheck -Path <path to folder to be checked>`
+  `Invoke-AzStorageSyncCompatibilityCheck -Path <path to folder>`
 - Check only the files and folders for compatibility:

-  `Invoke-AzStorageSyncCompatibilityCheck -Path <path to folder to be checked> -SkipSystemChecks`
+  `Invoke-AzStorageSyncCompatibilityCheck -Path <path to folder> -SkipSystemChecks`
 - Check only the system:

   `Invoke-AzStorageSyncCompatibilityCheck -ComputerName <name of computer to check> -SkipNamespaceChecks`